-16.5.2.4 If yes, please provide the following details:
+16.5.2.4 If yes, provide the following details:

-- Methodology for patient identification and selection, such as consideration of patient residence, language proficiency. - Referral procedure for identified patients - Accommodations for patients not residing in close proximity to a recognized higher volume provider
+- Methodology for patient identification and selection, such as consideration of patient residence, language proficiency. - Referral procedure for identified patients - Accommodations for patients not residing in close proximity to a recognized higher volume provider this period.
+Indicate reason for hospital termination: non-agreement on rates, non-compliance with contract provisions, and redesign of network or other (explain).
+Applicants with no prior California presence must use out-of-state experience.

-All questions required for newly proposed networks - Currently contracted QHP Issuers and new Applicant entrants.
+All questions required for existing Exchange networks and newly proposed networks.
 16.5.3.1 Total Number of Contracted Hospitals: Integer.

-16.5.3.2 Identify network hospitals terminated between January 1, 2017 and December 31, 2017, including any hospitals that had a break in maintaining a continuous contract during this period.
-Indicate reason for hospital termination: non-agreement on rates, non-compliance with contract provisions, and redesign of network or other (explain).
-Applicants with no prior California presence should use out-of-state experience.
+16.5.3.2 Identify network hospitals terminated between January 1, 2017 and December 31, 2017, including any hospitals that had a break in maintaining a continuous contract during